cloudify-cosmo/cloudify-rest-docs/content/_searches.md

 `POST "{manager-ip}/api/v3.1/searches/<resource>"`

 Get a filtered list of resource's items.
-Resource can be either deployments of blueprints.
+Resource can be either blueprints, deployments or workflows.

 ### Response